2008 Dallas Cowboys season: Week 7: at St. Louis Rams

 Hoping to rebound from their road loss to the Cardinals, and missing several key starters, the Cowboys flew to the Edward Jones Dome for a Week 7 duel with the St. Louis Rams.
 With Tony Romo recovering from his injured pinkie, he was demoted to back-up for the game, allowing veteran QB Brad Johnson to get the start.

 In the first quarter, the 'Boys shot first as RB Marion Barber got a 1-yard TD run.
 The Rams would go on to score 34 unanswered points with QB Marc Bulger completing a 42-yard TD pass to WR Donnie Avery, along with RB Steven Jackson getting an 8-yard and a 1-yard TD run.
 In the second quarter, St. Louis increased their lead as kicker Josh Brown got a 52-yard field goal.
 In the third quarter, Dallas continued to struggle as Jackson got a 56-yard TD run.
 In the fourth quarter, the Rams ended their domination with Brown nailing a 35-yard field goal.
 Afterwards, the 'Boys got their only response as Johnson completed a 34-yard TD pass to rookie TE Martellus Bennett.

+With the stunning loss, the Cowboys fell to 4–3.